 Virat Kohli jersey number

 The Virat Kohli jersey number is 18.
-He has worn this number across Tests, ODIs, and T20Is.
-Over time, it became closely linked with his batting and leadership journey.
+He has worn this number across Tests, ODIs, and T20Is throughout his international career.

 MS Dhoni jersey number

 The MS Dhoni jersey number was 7.
-He wore this number throughout his international career in ODIs and T20Is.
-Today, the number is not reassigned in Indian cricket out of respect.
+He wore this number throughout his international career in ODIs and T20Is for India.

 Sachin Tendulkar jersey number

 The Sachin Tendulkar jersey number was 10.
-He wore this number mainly in ODIs during his international career.
-After his retirement, the number remains unused out of respect.
+He wore this number primarily in ODIs when jersey numbers became standard in Indian cricket in the late 1990s.

 Rohit Sharma jersey number

 The Rohit Sharma jersey number is 45.
-He has worn this number across Tests, ODIs, and T20Is.
-The number is strongly connected with his long international career.
+He has worn this number across Tests, ODIs, and T20Is throughout his international career.

 Yuvraj Singh jersey number

 The Yuvraj Singh jersey number was 12.
-He wore this number in ODIs and T20Is for India.
-The number remains closely associated with his playing career.
+He wore this number in ODIs and T20Is for India across his international career.

 Hardik Pandya jersey number

 The Hardik Pandya jersey number is 33.
-He has worn this number in ODIs and T20Is for India.
-It has remained unchanged through different phases of his career.
+He has worn this number in ODIs and T20Is for India across different phases of his career.

 Ravindra Jadeja jersey number

 The Ravindra Jadeja jersey number is 8.
-He has retained this number across Tests, ODIs, and T20Is.
-The number is closely linked with his all-format presence.
+He has worn this number across all three formats for India and has retained it through different phases of his career.

 Ravichandran Ashwin jersey number